satellite-image-deep-learning/techniques/README.md

 * [TileDB](https://tiledb.com/) -> a 'Universal Data Engine' to store, analyze and share any data (beyond tables), with any API or tool (beyond SQL) at planet-scale (beyond clusters), open source and managed options.
 [Recently hiring](https://discourse.pangeo.io/t/job-openings-at-tiledb-inc/787) to work with xarray, dask, netCDF and cloud native storage
 * Open Data Cube - serve up cubes of data https://www.opendatacube.org/

-## STAC - SpatioTemporal Asset Catalog
+## STAC - SpatioTemporal Asset Catalog specification
+The STAC specification provides a common metadata specification, API, and catalog format to describe geospatial assets, so they can more easily indexed and discovered.
+A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time. (from intake-stac docs)
-* Specification describing the layout of a catalogue comprising of static files.
-The aim is that the catalogue is crawlable so it can be indexed by a search engine and make imagery discoverable, without requiring yet another API interface.
+* The aim is that the catalogue is crawlable so it can be indexed by a search engine and make imagery discoverable, without requiring yet another API interface.
 * An initiative of https://www.radiant.earth/ in particular https://github.com/cholmes
 * Spec at https://github.com/radiantearth/stac-spec
 * Browser at https://github.com/radiantearth/stac-browser